Mobile Toggle

 David Magee

-Thursday, February 19 at 6 p.m.
+Thursday, February 19 at 9 a.m.

 David Magee is a bestselling author, motivational speaker, and advocate for student and family well-being.
 His award-winning memoir Dear William: A Father’s Memoir of Addiction, Recovery, Love, and Loss is currently in development as a major motion picture.
 As creator of the William Magee Center for AOD and Wellness Education and the William Magee Institute for Student Wellbeing at the University of Mississippi, David is a sought-after speaker on mental health, addiction, and the path to recovery.